stoplightio/spectral/docs/guides/7-sharing-rulesets.md

   - ./style-guide/spectral.json
 ```

-If you need custom functions this will work, as `functionDir` can point to a directory inside `style-guide/` and all the JavaScript files can live in there too.
+If you need custom functions this will work, as `functionsDir` can point to a directory inside `style-guide/` and all the JavaScript files can live in there too.